Domestic Disturbance: Production

+In January 1999, it was reported Paramount Pictures had acquired an untitled thriller pitch, about a man who becomes suspicious of his ex-wife's new husband, written by Lewis Colick to be produced by Donald De Line.

 In April 2001, while shooting the film in Wilmington, North Carolina, actor Steve Buscemi was slashed in the face while intervening in a bar fight between his friend Vince Vaughn, screenwriter Scott Rosenberg and a local man, Timothy Fogerty, who allegedly instigated the brawl.

 Release

 Paramount Pictures held the world premiere of Domestic Disturbance at the studio on October 30, 2001.
 The film's stars were in attendance as well as many other guest celebrities.

 The film was officially released on November 2, 2001, in 2,910 theaters throughout the United States.
 It was not a financial success, grossing only $45,246,095 domestically.
 By the end of its run, the film grossed $54 million worldwide from its $75 million budget.

 Home media

 The film was released on VHS and DVD on September 3, 2002, by Paramount Home Entertainment.

 Critical reaction

 Domestic Disturbance was received poorly by critics.
 It has a 23% rating on Rotten Tomatoes based on 98 reviews, with an average rating of 4/10.
 The consensus reads: "Well-made but extremely predictable, Domestic Disturbance is an average thriller that may work better on TV."
 On Metacritic, it holds a score of 29 out of 100, based on reviews from 27 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert awarded it one-and-a-half stars out of a possible four, reciting an anecdote about how the Chicago film critics had been shown the wrong last reel.
 He saw the correct one the following Monday, and scathingly said of it in his review: "The earlier reel was lacking the final music.
 Music is the last thing wrong with that reel."